mikeizbicki/ucr-cs100/tutorials/shell_scripts/README.md

 -rw------- 1 user group 35 Dec  4 04:40 hello.sh
 ```

 We can see that we only have 'rw', which means reading and writing permission for user.
 How we add executing permission for user?
-Luckly, we have 'chmod' command to change permission of files:
+Luckily, we have 'chmod' command to change permission of files:

 ```
 $ chmod u+x hello.sh